Program overview

 Graduates of the MSc in Chemical Engineering program can pursue a variety of career paths in Canada, including:

-• Chemical Engineer: Design and develop processes for large-scale manufacturing, plan and test production methods, and ensure compliance with safety and environmental regulations.
+• Chemical Engineer: Design and develop processes for large-scale manufacturing, plan and test production methods, and oversee the production of chemicals.

-• Process Engineer: Focus on optimizing production processes, improving efficiency, and reducing costs in manufacturing settings.
+• Process Engineer: Focus on optimizing and improving industrial processes, ensuring efficiency and safety in production.

-• Research Scientist: Conduct experiments and research to develop new products or improve existing ones in the chemical industry.
+• Research Scientist: Conduct experiments and research to develop new products or improve existing ones in the chemical sector.

-• Environmental Engineer: Work on projects that minimize environmental impact, including waste management and pollution control.
+• Environmental Engineer: Work on projects that minimize environmental impact, ensuring compliance with regulations and promoting sustainability.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.